 Research

-My current research efforts are in modeling the electronic structure and transport properties of silicon nanodevices that incorporate phosphorous atoms with atomic precision.
+My current research efforts focus on modeling the electronic structure and transport properties of silicon nanodevices incorporating phosphorus atoms with atomic precision.
 These devices are promising candidates for the solid-state realization of quantum computing technologies, quantum materials, and quantum simulators.
-We are currently developing theories and codes to describe the many-body physics on these devices.
-For instance, in arXiv:2402.19392, we developed a protocol for calculating Fermi-Hubbard model parameters from the electronic structure in phosphorus arrays, which is needed to validate quantum simulations on these devices.
+Recently, in Ref.
+25, we integrated atomistic tight-binding calculations and Hartree-Fock theory to describe the spin configuration and multielectronic density on these devices.
+Moreover, in Ref.
+22, we developed a protocol for calculating Fermi-Hubbard model parameters from the electronic structure in phosphorus arrays, which is needed to validate quantum simulations on these devices.

 Molecular and nanoscale electronics